Average UK Mortgage Debt in 2022 Analysis by Age

-In this post, we’ll be looking at an overview of statistics detailing the average mortgage loans taken out in the UK.
+In this post, we’ll be looking at an overview of statistics detailing the average mortgage debt taken out in the UK.

 In April 2018, the total household debt in the UK was £1.28 trillion of which £1.16 trillion (91%) belonged to property debt (mortgages and equity release).

-This goes to show that an extremely significant portion of debts owed by Brits are property debts.
+This goes to show that an extremely significant portion of the debts owed by Brits is property debts.

 Quick Overview of Mortgages in the UK

-There has been a dramatic drop in mortgage approvals in 2020 (almost 87%) which has been mainly due to the COVID-19 pandemic.
+The average mortgage debt in the UK in 2021 was £137,934.
+There has been a dramatic drop in mortgage approvals in 2022 (almost 87%) which has been mainly due to the COVID-19 pandemic.

 Overall Size of the Mortgage Market in the UK